Battle of Mirăslău(1600)

 - The Battle of Mirăslău took place in 1600.
 Sep 18, 1600.

-- Who won the Battle of Mirăslău?
+- What was the outcome of the Battle of Mirăslău?

 - The Habsburg Empire & Transylvanian Nobility were victorious against the Wallachia (Michael the Brave).